-It has been my experience that recognizing customer service representatives for resolving tough customer calls, and at the same time providing great customer experience, is one of the best practices for improving first call resolution and customer satisfaction.
-However, very few organizations have a formalized customer representative recognition program that celebrates customer representative success for resolving a tough call while providing exemplary service.
+It has been my experience recognizing Agents for resolving tough customer calls, and at the same time providing a great customer experience (CX), is one of the best practices for improving first call resolution and customer satisfaction.
+However, very few organizations have a formalized CX recognition program that celebrates Agent success for resolving a tough call while providing exemplary service.

-Also, sometimes peers nominate each other, and a customer representative could even nominate themselves.
-In some cases, the customer issue is very complex and can involve multiple conversations and therefore the calls are edited to remove privacy health information.
+Also, sometimes peers nominate each other, and an Agent could even nominate themselves.
+In some cases, the customer issue is very complex and can involve multiple conversations, and therefore the calls are edited to remove private health information.
 In most cases, the total call length (for one or more calls) is less than 15 minutes.

 During these calls, the presidents often debate their logic in who they recommend as winners, which leads to great conversations around what types of experiences their customers receive and what is at the root cause of customer challenges.
 In some situations, these conversations result in executives taking responsibility for driving improvement change.
 By the end of the session, three quarterly winners are selected.

 All runner-ups who make it to the executive level receive a gold star and one hundred dollars.
-All quarterly winners are highlighted on their intranet site with their inspiring story.
-The article includes the recorded call which gives every employee in the company the ability to hear the call and read the article highlighting the customer representative.
+In addition, all quarterly winners are highlighted on their intranet site with their inspiring stories.
+The article includes the recorded call, which gives every employee in the company the ability to hear the call and read the article highlighting the Agent.
 This engages all departments to work towards enhancing the customer experience by resolving the behind-the-scene issues.

-On the second day, the executive leadership team hosts a luncheon in the executive boardroom where the winners hear admiration directly from the CEO, Plan Presidents and VPs.
-Prior to the annual event, the executive team listens to the twelve quarterly calls again to select the annual Service Hero winner who is announced during the luncheon.
-The annual winner is awarded a prize of four thousand dollars and their story is showcased on their company intranet site.
+On the second day, the executive leadership team hosts a luncheon in the executive boardroom where the winners hear admiration directly from the CEO, Plan Presidents, and VPs.
+Before the annual event, the executive team listens to the twelve quarterly calls again to select the yearly Service Hero winner announced during the luncheon.
+The yearly winner is awarded four thousand dollars, and their story is showcased on their company intranet site.